Pi-31415/sciroc-yolo/README.md

 <p>
-This is a personal implementation of YOLO v5 for SciRoc.
+This is a personal implementation of YOLO v5 by Pi.
 </p>

 Python >= 3.6.0 required with all [requirements.txt](https://github.com/ultralytics/yolov5/blob/master/requirements.txt) dependencies installed: